 One Month Left to Apply for SBA Disaster Loans

-SACRAMENTO, Calif. – Director Tanya N. Garfield of the U.S. Small Business Administration’s Disaster Field Operations Center-West today reminded small nonfarm businesses in 12 Colorado counties and neighboring counties in Utah of the Dec.
-12, 2018, deadline to apply for an SBA federal disaster loan for economic injury.
-These low-interest loans are to offset economic losses because of reduced revenues caused by the drought in the following primary counties that began April 1, 2018.
+Director Tanya N. Garfield of the U.S. Small Business Administration’s Disaster Field Operations Center-West today reminded small nonfarm businesses in six Colorado counties and neighboring counties in Utah of the Feb.
+15, 2019, deadline to apply for an SBA federal disaster loan for economic injury.
+These low-interest loans are to offset economic losses because of reduced revenues caused by drought in the following primary county that began April 15, 2018.

 According to Garfield, small nonfarm businesses, small agricultural cooperatives, small businesses engaged in aquaculture and most private nonprofit organizations of any size may apply for Economic Injury Disaster Loans of up to $2 million to help meet working capital needs caused by the disaster.
 “Economic Injury Disaster Loans may be used to pay fixed debts, payroll, accounts payable and other bills that cannot be paid because of the disaster’s impact,” said Garfield.